 Mohammed, who’s interested in emergency medicine, was initially worried about the college-level work required in the Academy, but she’s managing just fine.
 “The courses have been really great,” she said.
 “I wasn't so sure about how I would be able to handle it, but I’m able to complete all my work and enjoy the courses .”

-She loves being a T.C.
-Williams and GW student.
+She loves being an Alexandria City High School and GW student.
 “I’m really happy because I’m part of a university,” she said.
 “This is a really big deal for my family.
 I have three younger brothers, so it’s really important for me to be a role model for them, and to show them that if they work hard, they can do what they want.”

 Brooks also says she’s setting an example for her younger siblings.
 “I think I’m accomplishing a lot, especially with being only 15.
 You don’t really hear about a lot of high schoolers doing college classes,” she said.
 “I am a big influence and role model with my sisters.
 They watch everything I do because they want to be just like their older sister.”